shamakson/ansible_for_SysAdmin/README.md

-# Ansible for Linux SysAdmin/Engineer
+# Ansible Automation for Linux Engineer
 *Author:* *Eric Samakinwa*

 > This is a work in progress (WIP)